-The Mood and Anxiety Service offers assessment and treatment for children and youth aged 6–17 years (and their parents/caregivers) who are experiencing mood and/or anxiety difficulties.
+The Mood and Anxiety Service offers assessment and treatment for children and youth aged 6–18 years old (and their parents/caregivers) who are experiencing mood and/or anxiety difficulties.
 Children and young people seen in the service are typically experiencing problems related to worry, phobias, emotions, sadness and/or hopelessness.

 Referrals for children and youth for psychiatric assessment are completed by a physician (family doctor, pediatrician, psychiatrist) and are forwarded to Access CAMH, CAMH’s centralized intake service.
-An appointment with a CAMH child and adolescent psychiatrist will be booked following intake.
+An appointment with a CAMH clinician will be booked following intake.

-A CAMH psychiatrist will meet with the child/youth and parents/caregivers to collect information to best understand presenting concerns in order to inform which medical and psychosocial treatments, if indicated, may be helpful.
-If psychosocial treatment at CAMH is indicated, the psychiatrist will make a referral for treatment in the Mood and Anxiety Service.
+A CAMH clinician will meet with the child/youth and parents/caregivers to collect information to best understand presenting concerns in order to inform which medical and psychosocial treatments, if indicated, may be helpful.
+If psychosocial treatment at CAMH is indicated, the clinician will make a referral for treatment in the Mood and Anxiety Service.

-The Mood and Anxiety Service offers psychosocial interventions for children, youth and parents/caregivers in group and individualized formats.
+The Mood and Anxiety Service offers psychosocial interventions for children, youth and parents/caregivers in group format.

 When a referral for treatment is received, a clinician in the Mood and Anxiety Service reviews the referral information, consults with the psychiatrist as needed, and meets with the child/youth (and parents/caregivers) to discuss the referral and foster engagement in treatment.
 If there is a good fit between the patient's needs and the psychosocial treatments available in the Mood and Anxiety Service, the child/youth and parents/caregivers are offered the appropriate treatment when it is next available.